tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 # 02-The Link Layer

+## Basics

 The packet of the link layer (the link-layer unit of data exchanged between sending and receiving adapters) is called `frame`.

 For the most part, the link layer is implemented on a chip called the **network adapter**, also sometimes known as a **network interface controller (NIC)**.
 The network adapter implements many link layer services including framing, link access, error detection, and so on.
 Thus, much of a link-layer controller’s functional-ity is implemented in hardware.

+The journey from one `node` to the next in the path is called a `hop`, and the job of the Data Link Layer is to provide `hop-to-hop` delivery of messages.
+A message traveling through a switch does NOT count as a hop.
+Chỉ có jump from host computers & router mới gọi là `hop`.

+The Data Link Layer achieves this hop-to-hop delivery by using media access control (MAC) addresses, a kind of network address assigned to each port of a device.
+At each hop, the message is sent to the MAC address of the next hop.

+The destination IP address of a message remains the same throughout the journey, whereas the destination MAC address is different at each hop.

+---

+Another term for a LAN is a `Layer 2 domain`—a portion of a network where frames are switched, and hosts connected to the switch(es) can communicate with each other without the use of a router.

 ## Multiple Access Links and Protocols